microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/codebehind-cs.md

 # Update NavigationView to WinUI in MVVMBasic apps
-If you have an UWP project created with WTS with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update to from NavigationView to Windows UI NavigationView:
+If you have an UWP project created with WTS with project type **NavigationPane** and framework **Code Behind**  please follow these steps to update to from NavigationView to Windows UI NavigationView:

 ## 1. Update target version in project properties
 Windows UI library requires 17173 as target version in the project, to start using Windows UI in your project is necessary that you set 17173 as target version.